Therapy Dog Training challenges – Itsaboutdog

 Conclusion

-Although difficult, training an adult dog may be a rewarding experience.
+Although challenging, training an adult dog may be a rewarding experience.
 You can overcome typical obstacles by realizing and dealing with them, such as a lack of foundational training, diversions, behavioral problems, reinforcement of undesired behaviors, inconsistent behavior, and the necessity of patience and tenacity.